Absolute Continuity of Self Similar Measures: Introduction

-then the Bernoulli convolution with parameter $\lambda$ is absolutely continuous. \end{theorem}
+Then the Bernoulli convolution with parameter $\lambda$ is absolutely continuous. \end{theo}

-This is a corollary of a more general statement about a more general class of self similar measures which we will dicuss in Section \ref{intro:generalIFS}.
-The requirement \eqref{mainbernoullieqn} is equivalent to $M_{\lambda} < F(\lambda)$ where $F:(\frac{1}{2}, 1) \to \R$ is some strictly increasing continuous function satisfying $F(\lambda) > 2$.
-Figure \ref{fgraph} displays the graph of $F$.
+This is a corollary of a more general statement about a more general class of self-similar measures which we discuss in Section \ref{section:general_ssm}.
+The requirement \eqref{eq:main_bernoulli} is equivalent to $M_{\lambda} < F(\lambda)$ where $F:(\frac{1}{2}, 1) \to \R$ is some strictly increasing continuous function satisfying $F(\lambda) > 2$ and